FTB Part A eligibility

 You must also meet all of the following:

 Your child also needs to meet immunisation requirements and Healthy Start for School requirements, if they apply.
 We may reduce your FTB Part A payment per fortnight for each child who doesn’t meet these.

-When we balance your payments after the end of the financial year you may get a FTB Part A supplement.
+When we balance your payments after the financial year you may get a FTB Part A supplement.
 If you didn’t get enough FTB during the year, you may also get a top up.
 For periods before 1 July 2018, immunisation requirements applied to the FTB Part A supplement.

 To get the FTB Part A supplement for 2018-19 your family’s adjusted taxable income must be $80,000 or less.